runtimeverification/verified-smart-contracts/gnosis/security audit.md

 **15. Floating Points and Numerical Precision.** Floating point numbers are not used in GnosisSafe.

 **16. Tx.Origin Authentication.** In GnosisSafe `tx.origin` is not used for authentication.

+**17. Constantinople gas issue**
+The issue may appear only in contracts without explicit protection for re-entrancy.
+We already discussed re-entrancy on point 1.